cloudmesh-community/fa18-523-60/project-report/report.md

 services provided the stable database clustered environment for high availability of data.
 There was no overhead of configuring MongoDB instance as it's "DBaaS" service.
 We decided to leverage Unix bash script to perform a task such as automatically.

-1. Download the dataset 2.
-Install MongoDB 3.
-Import the MongoDB 4.
-Run the Python Analysis.
-Thus achieving the stable infrastructure foundation we established the VM creation, we had moved on to loading the data using two methods 1.
+1. Download the dataset

+2. Install MongoDB

+3. Import the MongoDB

+4. Run the Python Analysis.

+Thus achieving the stable infrastructure foundation on cloud based VM's, we had moved on to loading the data using two methods 1.
 Python script based method for DBaaS 2.
 MongoImport for cloud VM's Before beginning the analysis, it is essential to extract essential features.
 We used Python date time library to get the date, year, month, clean